AnttiRae/AnttiRae/README.md

 ### Hi there 👋
-I am an beginner software developer looking for cool projects and love coding in my freetime.
+I am a beginner software developer looking for cool projects and love coding in my freetime.
 Currently working as a developer at Perjantai Markkinointiviestintä Oy.

 My Top Languages: